 - Reddy, G. 2017.
 Integrated management of insect pests on canola and other Brassica oilseed crops.
 CABI, Boston, MA, 147-150.

 - Philip, H., Mori, B.A. & Floate, K.D.
 2018.
 Field crop and forage pests and their natural enemies in Western Canada: Identification and management field guide.
-Agriculture and Agri-Food Canada Saskatoon, SK., 69.
+Agriculture and Agri-Food Canada is a department of the Government of Canada.
+Saskatoon, SK., 69.